fones/advent_of_code_2022/README.md

 # Problems

-Here are list of task I got problem with and I look for help online:
+Here are list of task I got problem with and I look for help online. ❌ means I didn't finish this task.

 * day `11`
   * part `2` - way too big integers, module trick needed
 * day `16`
   * part `1` - tried with greedy algorithm, fast but not return the best results possible `1595` vs `1651` on test data, check some github repos and try backtracking
+  * part `2` ❌ - backtracking but after `20 000 000 000` iteration still not found anything.
+Need more work on that.